uthea/FSRCNN-RGB/README.md

 + stride = stride for cropping subimage

 ## Instatiating FSRCNN object
-Before training or processing an image, create an object
+Before training or processing an image, create an object of FSRCNN class.

 Parameters of the constructor
 + d, s, c, and m refers to the model hyperparameters (Read this <a href="https://arxiv.org/abs/1608.00367">paper</a>)
 + upscale_factor = stride parameter for ConvolutionalTranspose (deconv layer)
 + num_epoch = number of epoch for a session